Scroll to top

 TW Fertility Centre - November 24, 2020 - 0 comments

-As we celebrate Movember, we try to raise awareness around men’s health in all its forms, including male factor infertility.
+In honour of Movember, we’re raising awareness around men’s health in all its forms, including male fertility.
 We hosted a session on November 19th on Instagram Live (@drtanyawilliams) with Dr Tanya Williams, our leading fertility specialist, to answer your most burning questions about male fertility.

 What are the symptoms of male infertility?

 Just like women, most men find out about fertility problems only after they’ve been trying to conceive a child.
-A couple is considered infertile if they’re not able to get pregnant after a year of unprotected sex.
-However, there are a few common symptoms of male fertility that are important to look out for.
+A couple is considered infertile if they cannot achieve pregnancy after a year of unprotected sex.
+However, it’s important to watch for certain common symptoms of male fertility issues.

-Problems with sexual function, such as altered sexual desire, erectile dysfunction, or ejaculation issues, are the most common signs of male infertility.
+The most frequent signs of mail infertility include problems with sexual function, such as altered sexual desire, erectile dysfunction, or ejaculation issues.
 Men should also speak to their doctors if they feel pain or bumps in their testicles, experience decreased facial hair, or have a low sperm count.

 Is male infertility common?